-1. Solemn Ezra.
-“The cost of capital is the minimum required rate of earnings or cut off rate for capital structure.”
+1. Solemn Ezra: “The cost of capital is the minimum required rate of earnings or cut-off rate for capital structure.”

-3. Halley and Schall.
-“The cost of capital is the minimum discount rate used to value each stream.”
+3. Halley and Schall: “The cost of capital is the minimum discount rate used to value each stream.”

 Importance of Cost of Capital

-1. Useful in investment decision.
-The cost of capital is very useful in capital budgeting decisions.
-The firm chooses projects which give a satisfactory return on investment which would in no case be less than the cost of capital incurred for its financing.
-In various methods of Capital Budgeting cost of capital is the key factor in the selection of a project.
+1. Useful in investment decisions: The cost of capital is useful in capital budgeting decisions.
+Firms choose projects that give a satisfactory return on investment, which would in no case be less than the cost of capital incurred for financing.

-A capable financial manager always keeps an eye on capital market fluctuations and try to achieve the sound and economical capital structure for the firm.
+A capable financial manager always considers capital market fluctuations and tries to achieve a sound and economical capital structure for the firm.

-3. Useful in determining method of financing.
-A capable financial executive must have knowledge about the fluctuations in the capital market and should analyze the rate of interest on Loans and normal dividend rate in the market from time to time.
+3. Useful in determining financing method: A capable financial executive must understand fluctuations in the capital market.
+They should also analyze the rate of interest on loans and the normal dividend rate in the market from time to time.

-Evaluation of financial performance will involve a comparison of actual profitability of projects undertaken with the projected over all cost of capital and an appraisal of the actual cost incurred in raising the required funds.
+Evaluation of financial performance usually involves a comparison of the actual profitability of projects undertaken to the projected overall cost of capital, along with an appraisal of the actual cost incurred in raising the required funds.